MannBen/Windows-Shell-in-C/REPORT.md

 middle command, or the last command.
 We then execute the commands and once they have all ran, we then wait for the status values and print them to the terminal.

-### Dealing with Memory

-// talk about malloc and stuff

 ### Limitations and Peculiarities

 Our program is limited as noted in the Project1.html document to only work with